 Want to relive the Summer of Love?
-Break out your bell-bottoms, wear some flowers in your hair and hop on Antenna Theater’s Magic Bus for a two-hour tour — mixing theater, film, music and sightseeing — that will take you straight back to 1967.
+Break out your bell-bottoms, wear some flowers in your hair and hop a Magic Bus for a two-hour tour — mixing theater, film, music and sightseeing — that will take you straight back to 1967.
 For a different kind of high, board a Blue & Gold or Red and White ferry for an exhilarating excursion to that big International Orange icon that spans the bay.
 Both are wheelchair accessible.

 If you favor a two-wheeled tour, Streets of San Francisco Bike Tours offers a local’s view of the city's most popular neighborhoods.
-Tours last from four to six hours and start at $79 per person.
+Tours last from four to six hours and start at $55 per person.
 Bikes and helmets are provided.

 Hundreds of walking tours are available, from history to food to architecture.
 Food lovers salivate over Foodie Adventures’ 3.5-hour tours of the Mission, North Beach and Chinatown.
 Wild SF Walking Tours feature Haunted SF, Radical SF and Free Love (Haight-Ashbury) tours as well as a pay-what-you-want Free SF Tour.
-On the Level San Francisco Walking Tours specializes in excursions for seniors and mobility-impaired travelers.
+On the Level San Francisco Walking Tours specializes in excursions for older adults and mobility-impaired travelers.

 Ways to save: Check out the more than 80 free walking tours offered by San Francisco City Guides.
-Ranging from “Alfred Hitchcock’s San Francisco” to “West Side Whimsy Walks,” they are led by local volunteers who share their passion for the city’s history, legends andlore.
+Ranging from “Alfred Hitchcock’s San Francisco” to “West Side Whimsy Walks,” they are led by local volunteers who share their passion for the city’s history, legends and lore.
 Fourteen tours are especially recommended for wheelchair users.

 Maybe it’s the dramatic setting on the edge of the continent, or maybe it’s the intoxicating allure of instant wealth — from the 1849 gold miners to the 2018 tech disrupters — but for whatever reason, San Francisco has long embraced drama.
 The city’s first theater, the California Theatre, opened in 1869.
 San Francisco today hosts a cornucopia of live performances: traditional to avant-garde theater and dance, opera, music from classical to jazz to rock to hip-hop, lectures, improv, stand-up and more.

-The city boasts the world’s longest-running musical revue, Club Fugazi’s Beach Blanket Babylon, an ever-evolving, hilarious, only-in-San-Francisco send-up of pop culture that has been seen by more than 6 million peoplesince its debut in 1974.
-Other notable venues for both classical and modern theater include the Orpheum, Alcazar, Curran and A.C.T.
-Geary Theatre (the latter three, wheelchair accessible).
-The San Francisco Playhouse (ADA compliant) and Magic Theater specialize in contemporary works.
-Opera and ballet reign at the majestic War Memorial Opera Houseand symphony at elegant Davies Symphony Hall.
+The historic Club Fugazi is now the place where death-defying acrobatics meet awe-inspiring choreography on stage.
+Other notable venues for both classical and contemporary theater include the Orpheum, Curran and A.C.T.
+Geary Theatre, the San Francisco Playhouse (ADA compliant) and Magic Theater.
+Opera and ballet reign at the majestic War Memorial Opera House, and symphony takes center stage at elegant Davies Symphony Hall.
 Both are wheelchair accessible and provide assisted listening devices.

 Ways to save: Theatre Bay Area, a nonprofit arts service organization, sells half-price tickets from a booth in Union Square.
 Many theater box offices also sell discounted rush tickets on performance day.
 If you’re visiting in summer, the San Francisco Shakespeare Festival presents free outdoor performances in city parks; the festival staff reserves space for wheelchairs.
-SF Ballet offers $32 rush tickets for seniors 65 and over from the Opera House Box Office up until one hour prior to curtain or by calling.
+SF Ballet offers $32 rush tickets for adults 65 and older from the Opera House Box Office up until one hour prior to curtain or by calling.
 Finally, with some advance planning, you may be able to volunteer to usher at the opera, symphony or ballet, and view the performance for free.